Class-incremental learning: survey and performance evaluation on image classification: Experimental results

-\minisection{On sampling strategies:} As introduced in Sec.~\ref{subsec:rehearsal}, for rehearsal approaches there are different strategies to select which exemplars to keep.
+\minisection{On sampling strategies:} As introduced in Sec.~\ref{subsec:rehearsal}, for rehearsal approaches, there are different strategies to select which exemplars to keep.
 In Table~\ref{tab:ex-sampling} we compare the FT-E baseline, the two most common regularization-based methods (LwF-E, EWC-E), and two of the latest bias-correction methods (EEIL, BiC).
 We use the four different sampling strategies introduced in Sec.~\ref{subsec:rehearsal}: random, herding (mean of features), entropy-based, and plane distance-based.
-We also add a variation of the last two which chooses the samples furthest away from the task boundaries to observe the effect of choosing the least confusing samples instead.
-We denote these as \emph{inv-entropy} and \emph{inv-distance}.
-These methods and strategies are evaluated under our two main proposed scenarios: \mbox{CIFAR-100} (10/10) and (50/11)---the second one available in \mbox{Appendix~\ref{app:sampling_strats}}.
+These methods and strategies are evaluated under our two main proposed scenarios: \mbox{CIFAR-100} (10/10) and (11/50-5)---the second one available in \mbox{Appendix~\ref{app:sampling_strats}}.

+Results generally show a slight preference across all approaches for the herding sampling strategy, with random sampling closely tied or slightly close.
+Both these strategies clearly outperform the others in both scenarios.
+When only evaluating after two tasks for the (10/10) scenario, the gap between them is even smaller, probably due to the large number of exemplars available at that point (2,000).
+The differences between random and herding are not statistically significant except for some methods on the longer 10-task sequence (see Appendix~\ref{app:sampling_strats}).

 \tabexemplarsampling